DHTMLX/docs-booking/docs/guides/configuration.md

 ## Configuring the Booking editor

-To configure the fields that should be displayed in the Booking editor, use the [`formShape`](/api/config/booking-formshape) property.
+To configure the fields that should be displayed in the Booking editor dialog, use the [`formShape`](/api/config/booking-formshape) property.

-To add a new filed, add a new object to the array.
+To add a new field, add a new object to the array.
 To make a field required for filling, set the `required` parameter to *true*.

 ~~~jsx
 const formShape = [